eesmer/Mastering-SambaActiveDirectory/Mastering-SambaActiveDirectory-ENG.md

 - ### secrets.ldb
 This database stores the passwords used by Samba, particularly Kerberos keys and sensitive data related to other security information. <br>
 It also holds machine account passwords and the security relationships of Active Directory Domain Controller servers.
 This file is crucial for ensuring secure communication between DCs. <br>

+- ## privilege.ldb
+Determines the administrative rights and privileges that users and groups have.
+For example, this file determines which users are in the Domain Admins group or which users are authorised to perform certain administrative tasks.
+Tasks such as managing privileged accounts in Windows are tracked here.

+- ## group_mapping.ldb
+Manages the relationship between Unix systems and Windows groups.
+That is, it determines which group an AD group corresponds to in Unix, how group IDs are mapped, and how these groups are represented on POSIX (Unix/Linux) systems.
+It ensures compatibility between Windows groups and Unix groups, especially in Samba file sharing.